rabbitmq/rabbitmq-website/site/kubernetes/operator/operator-overview.md

 * Monitoring of RabbitMQ clusters using [Prometheus and Grafana](/prometheus.html)
 * Scaling up and automated [rolling upgrades](/upgrade.html) of RabbitMQ clusters

+### <a id='op-design-principles' class='anchor' href='#op-design-principles'>Design principles</a>

+RabbitMQ Cluster Kubernetes Operator was designed with the following ideas and concepts in mind:

+* It should provide flexible configurability of RabbitMQ
+* It should provide safe defaults
+* It should ease operability of RabbitMQ

+Following these ideas, the Operator will not modify an existing `RabbitmqCluster` spec.
+The only exception to this, is when a field is removed from the spec, by user action, the Operator will set back the default value.
+This also has the side-effect that, when the Operator is upgraded, it will not automatically upgrade existing instances of `RabbitmqCluster` to new defaults, if any, or to the latest version of RabbitMQ.

 ### <a id='limitations' class='anchor' href='#limitations'>Limitations</a>

 #### RabbitMQ Cluster Reconciliation